Motor arming

 Example 2: 'smart' arming switch

+Many pilots like to use a simple 2-position switch for arming.
 The problem is that switch checks are necessary to ensure the switch starts in the disarmed position.
-However, by making it 'smart', we ensure that the switch is Off at startup, regardless of the actual position of the switch.
+However, by making it 'smart', we can do away with switch checks, by making it report 'Off' at startup, regardless of the actual position of the switch.

 Here's the code, using switch SF.